-- Brochettes Kebabs rubbed with salt and spices, grilled on a skewer and served with khoobz and harissa (capsicum-pepper sauce), cumin and salt.
+- Brochettes Kebabs rubbed with salt and spices, grilled on a skewer and served with khobz and harissa (hot chilli paste), cumin and salt.
 Among the most popular varieties are lamb, chicken, kefta (spiced meatballs of ground lamb and/or beef) and the aggressively flavourful ‘mixed meat’ (usually lamb or beef plus heart, kidney and liver).

 - Merguez Hot, spicy, delicious homemade lamb sausage, not to be confused with teyhan (stuffed spleen; like liver, only less bitter and more tender) – merguez is usually reddish in colour, while teyhan is pale.

 - Pizza Now found at upscale snaks catering to the worldly Moroccan middle class.
 Look for snaks boasting wood-fired ovens, and try tasty local versions with olives, onions, tomatoes, Atlantic anchovies and wild thyme.